temporalio/documentation/docs/application-development-guide.md

 ### Signals

-A [Signal](/workflows/#signals) is a message that delivers data to a running Workflow Execution.
+A [Signal](/workflows/#signals) is a message sent to a running Workflow Execution.

-Signals are defined alongside your application code and handled in your Workflow Definition.
+Signals are defined in your code and handled in your Workflow Definition.
-Signals can be sent to Workflow Executions from a Temporal Client or from within a Workflow.
+Signals can be sent to Workflow Executions from a Temporal Client or from another Workflow Execution.

 #### Define Signal

-A Signal type and its data must be serializable.
+A Signal has a name and can have arguments.
+The arguments must be [serializable](/concepts/what-is-a-data-converter/).

 <Tabs
 defaultValue="go"